-Startup Building 101
+Startup building 101

 Over the past several years, I have built and scaled multiple lifestyle startups using bare-bones resources.
 And I use the same core techniques every time: